Internships & Practicums

 Johnson County Mental Health Center supports the professional training of students through the establishment of collaborative relationships with institutions of higher learning by offering unpaid student practicum, internships, and other student field experience opportunities for a variety of disciplines.
-Undergraduate and graduate level field experiences are available in both clinical and non-clinical disciplines.
+Undergraduate and graduate-level field experiences are available in both clinical and non-clinical disciplines.

-Space is limited and is based upon the availability of staff field instructors.
+Space is limited and is based on the availability of staff field instructors.
 Students will be placed with a team at one of our three Johnson County Mental Health Center locations (Shawnee, Mission, or Olathe).

 - Emporia State University